 I am experimenting with a new model for my online Qigong teaching this year.
-I will be offering more and shorter classes covering every day of the week.
+I am offering more and shorter classes covering every day of the week.
 Instead of enrolling for individual classes you can now enrol for a week and attend as many classes as you like.
-The fee for this will be £10 per week.
+The fee for this is £10 per week.

 Here’s how it works: